 Human intuition adds a layer of protection to this practice, whereby individuals — because they may know or be aware of their counterpart and feel the need to validate further — would question that the person(s) signing off on something may not be authorised.
 However, this has been counterbalanced by the greatest detriment to business security, Time.
 The savvy individual wanting to run further checks simply doesn’t have the time and must continue to process at an efficient rate or face falling behind in their output.
 All of this efficiency, comes directly as a cost to security.

 Authorised Signatory Lists

-To increase the confidence of accuracy, the Authorised Signatory List was brought into practice.
+To increase the confidence of accuracy, the authorised signatory list was brought into practice.
 These lists, designed to support the validity of signatures and detail what each signatory is authorised to sign off against, enhance the trust element of the process.
-Unfortunately, the process by which ASLs are maintained and distributed brings with it a number of weaknesses, allowing for mistakes to be made, lists to be exploited and fraud to occur.
+Unfortunately, the process by which signatory lists are maintained and distributed brings with it a number of weaknesses, allowing for mistakes to be made, lists to be exploited and fraud to occur.
 So, where are the holes in this process?

 As with most operational deficiencies in business today, technology is sought to provide a solution and drive forward innovation.
-The nature of the ASL process and its industry agnostic application means any technical answers to this problem must be simple, widely applicable and easy to integrate with legacy systems.
-Whilst bespoke offerings like Signature Net have been built to satisfy limited networks, there is certainly a market requirement for a widely applicable solution.
+The nature of the authorised signatory lists process and its industry agnostic application means any technical answers to this problem must be simple, widely applicable and easy to integrate with legacy systems.
+Whilst bespoke offerings have been built, there is certainly a market requirement for a widely applicable solution.
 This is the area Cygnetise are aiming to flourish in.
-With marquee clients in the Insurance, Legal, Business Services and Fund Management verticals, Cygnetise have the cross industry capabilities required to achieve true collaboration, alleviate the pain points and enable improvements in security, authorisation and fraud mitigation.
+With marquee clients in the insurance, legal, business services and fund management verticals, Cygnetise have the cross industry capabilities required to achieve true collaboration, alleviate the pain points and enable improvements in security, authorisation and fraud mitigation.